tbrandenburg/garmin_hello_world/README.md

-# Garmin Hello World App
+# Mini Flappy for Garmin

-A simple Hello World application for Garmin smartwatches using the Connect IQ platform.
+A lightweight Flappy Bird-inspired game for Garmin smartwatches built with the Connect IQ platform.

 ![20E82F67-CFDA-4BEC-B904-C16F8ACCB0BF](https://github.com/user-attachments/assets/71851cea-1c31-49b8-97d1-54f9af331be9)

 ## Overview

-This is a basic Connect IQ watch app that displays "Hello World!" on your Garmin watch.
-It's designed as a starting point for learning Connect IQ development and includes a complete build chain.
+Steer a tiny bird through an endless stream of pipes using the watch's select button or touch screen.
+The project is intentionally simple so you can see how to structure a mini-game in Monkey C while still shipping with a complete build chain.

 ## Features

-- ✅ Simple "Hello World" display
+- ✅ One-button/tap gameplay that mimics Flappy Bird
+- ✅ Lightweight game loop that runs entirely inside a single view
 - ✅ Works on Forerunner 265, Fenix 7, Epix 2, and Venu 2
 - ✅ Proper Connect IQ project structure
 - ✅ Build scripts for easy compilation